jwilson-hall/Matrices/README.md

 # Matrices
-I order to run the graphics section you will need to install graphics.py like the following
+In order to run the graphics section you will need to install graphics.py like the following

 pip install graphics.py